carnivuth/mobile_systems/pages/manet_routing/MANETS ROUTING.md

 ```
 each node send the packet to all of the nodes in his visibility

-In this iteration a lot of problems occours as it is a verry bad performance solution but it has some advantages:
+In this iteration a lot of problems occurs as it is a very bad performance solution but it has some advantages:

 - packet are duplicated
+- the protocol is extremely simple
+- higher reliability due to the fact that multiple paths are discovered

+There are a lot of disadvantages of course

+- Potentially high overhead
--
+- potentially low reliability